Attention Deficit Hyperactivity Disorder (ADHD) Nursing Service

 Find more information and advice on ADHD on our ADHD Help Page >

 ADHD Parenting Workshop

-We run a five week workshop for parents of children who have received a diagnosis of ADHD.
+We run a three-week workshop for parents of children who have received a diagnosis of ADHD via Microsoft teams.

 We will cover the following topics, which will be explained in detail: